VCauthon/Summary-Infrastructure-As-Code/src/docs/2-infrastructure-stacks/chapters/1-building-infrastructure-stacks-as-code.md

 > You can see an example of this pattern in Terraform in [this section](../../../patterns/1-stack-patterns/3-pattern-service-stack/README.md).

-Service stacks can work well with [microservices](https://martinfowler.com/articles/microservices.html) application architectures.
-They also help organizations with autonomous teams to ensure each team owns its infrastructure.
+Service stacks are a natural fit for [microservices](https://martinfowler.com/articles/microservices.html) architectures, where a single application is composed of many small, independently deployable services.
+They also support organizational models with **autonomous or cross-functional teams**, where each team owns both the service code and its infrastructure.

-> In short, the microservice architectural style 1 is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.
+> In short, the microservice architectural style is an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.

-If you have multiple applications, each with an infrastructure stack, there could be an unnecessary duplication of code.
-For example, each stack may include code that specifies how to provision and application server.
-Duplication can encourage inconsistency.
+One trade-off of this pattern is the potential **duplication of infrastructure code** across stacks.
+For example, multiple service stacks may define similar resources such as application servers, logging, or monitoring.
+Without shared modules or abstractions, this duplication can lead to **inconsistency and higher maintenance effort**.

 ---